-73. This section of the report begins with a summary of the main legal and legislative requirements before entering into discussion about whether the development proposed by this planning application can be considered acceptable in principle in the light of the provisions of the Development Plan.
-It then goes on to analyse other relevant material planning considerations (including national/local policy and site specific considerations) before reaching conclusions on the suitability of the proposals.
+72. This section of the report begins with a summary of the main legal and legislative requirements before entering into discussion about whether the development proposed by this planning application can be considered acceptable in principle in the light of the provisions of the Development Plan.
+It then goes on to analyse other relevant material planning considerations (including site specific considerations) before reaching conclusions on the suitability of the proposals.